Quick Tricks And Ideas For

 Wrapping Christmas Presents

 From quirky and adorable to humorous and challenging, there's an art to wrapping Christmas presents.
 We all want our gifts to look like a professional worked their magic, but sometimes it looks more like we got into a wrestling match with wrapping paper and lost.
 Have no fear!
-The Lakeside Collection is here to help with a few tips and tricks that are sure to impress gift-wrapping pros and novices alike.
+The Lakeside Collection is here to help with a few tips and tricks for wrapping Christmas presents that are sure to impress gift-wrapping pros and novices alike.

 Step outside of the seasonal patterns of snowflakes, Santa Claus, reindeer, and candy canes by challenging the norms of holiday wrapping.
 Choose a geometric print, classic kraft paper, or upcycled media like newspaper, magazines, paper grocery bags, or old maps.
 If you want to play a prank on the recipient and make the gift extra challenging to open, combine the textures of different types of paper like the ones previously listed.
 You can layer them or alternate strips to cover specific parts of the object.
 The versatile approach provides a personalized but effortlessly artistic feel that's right for any occasion.